olifre/ds-lite-vps-forwarder/README.md

 # DS-Lite VPS forwarder

-This collection of unit files and scripts can be placed on a dual-stack VPS (or similar) to enable access via IPv4 to a system which is only reachable via IPv6, e.g. a home router which is behind CG-NAT / with DS-Lite and hence not reachable via IPv4 from outside.
+This collection of unit files and scripts can be placed on a dual-stack VPS (or similar) to enable access via IPv4 to systems which are only reachable via IPv6, e.g. a home router which is behind CG-NAT / with DS-Lite and hence not reachable via IPv4 from outside.

-The unit files allows configurable port forwarding (TCP / UDP) for both IPv4 and IPv6 to a target IPv6 host.
+The unit files allows configurable port forwarding (TCP / UDP) for both IPv4 and IPv6 to target IPv6 hosts.
-The target host name is resolved regularly (via a timer unit) and in addition to the forwarding units being restarted, a notification can be sent (if configured) when the addresses change.
+The target host names are resolved regularly (via a timer unit) and in addition to the forwarding units being restarted, notifications can be sent (if configured) when the addresses change.
 Technically, this relies on [socat](http://www.dest-unreach.org/socat/) for the actual relaying of packets.

-Note that the services will pass the hostname to `socat`, which should resolve the hostname each time a new connection is initiated.
-Still, when the timer unit detects an IPv6 address change, the services are forcibly restarted to ensure old connections are terminated / follow along the address change.
+Note that the services will pass the corresponding hostname to `socat`, which should resolve the hostname each time a new connection is initiated.
+Still, when the timer unit detects any IPv6 address change, the services are forcibly restarted to ensure old connections are terminated / follow along the address change.

 ## Common use cases